-The retirement experts at SmartAsset studied several factors important to retirees in Virginia.
-For instance, we looked at the ease of healthcare access, number of retirement-focused recreational centers and overall tax burden.
-The result was a list of the top 10 best places to retire in Virginia.
-Each one of these stood out for several reasons, including the number of attractions available, access to heath care percentage of fellow seniors in the population.
+In order to compile this list, SmartAsset studied several factors that are important to retirees in Virginia, including healthcare access, the number of retirement-focused recreational centers and overall tax burden.
+Here’s a breakdown of the top 10 places to retire in Virginia.

 1. Fairfax County

 If you’re looking to retire in the great outdoors, Fairfax County may be the perfect place for you.
 The region houses many national parks, including Great Falls National Park and Mason Neck National Wildlife Refuge, the nation’s first sanctuary for bald eagles.
 You can also visit the Smithsonian Air and Space Museum.

 You’d also have more than 300 miles of hiking trails to tackle as you stay active.
 In fact, the Fairfax County Park Authority runs more than 400 parks among more than 20,000 acres.
 Some feature wildlife preserves and working farms.
 But nature isn’t Fairfax’s only perk.
 You also have more than 200 regional shopping centers.

 Niche.com says that 13% of the population in Fairfax County is age 65 and over.
 The median rent is $1,881 and the median home value is $563,100.

 Virginia’s retirement system is among the top 50 largest public or private pension funds in the world.
 And because Virginia is a tax-friendly state for retirees, it would behoove you to invest in tax-advantaged savings vehicles like a 401(k) or individual retirement account (IRA).
 These can help add to a holistic retirement plan especially if you have a pension.